Timber construction in the urban context

 Photo Benjamin Antony Monn

-The approach of a life cycle analysis (LCA) - which adds up the extraction of resources from the environment and the effects on the environment - clearly demonstrates the ecological advantages of timber construction.
-Renewable raw materials such as wood without a lot of processing energy perform much better here than building materials made from fossil raw materials.
-Wooden houses have always had above-average thermal insulation.
-Due to the lower thermal conductivity of wood, the wall structure in timber construction is smaller with the same U-values as in solid construction in favour of a larger living space.
-In terms of insulation quality, timber construction is better than solid construction; in terms of sound insulation and fire protection, greater care must be taken in the planning and execution of timber construction than in solid construction, but this can easily be compensated for by industrial prefabrication in the workshop and the greater use of computer-controlled machines.
+The approach to life cycle assessment (LCA) – which considers both the extraction of resources from the environment and their environmental impact – clearly highlights the ecological benefits of timber construction.
+Renewable raw materials such as wood, which require very little processing energy, perform significantly better in this regard than building materials made from fossil resources.
+Timber buildings have traditionally offered superior thermal insulation.
+Due to the lower thermal conductivity of wood, wall constructions in timber buildings can be more space-efficient than in solid construction while achieving the same U-values – resulting in increased usable living space.
+In terms of insulation performance, timber construction outperforms solid construction.
+When it comes to sound and fire protection, timber construction demands greater precision in planning and execution than solid construction, but this can easily be compensated for by industrial prefabrication in workshops and the higher use of computer-controlled machinery.

 Vergleich Bauweisen